TomKrauss/pks-edit/README.md

 ## Installing and Using PKS Edit

-To install **PKS-Edit**, you may use the provided `INNO` Setup based installer.
+To install **PKS-Edit**, you may use the provided [Inno Setup](https://jrsoftware.org/ishelp/index.php) based installer.
+The installer will associate typical file extensions and make PKS-Edit the default editor for those extensions if you request it to do so.

-Usually you will use PKS-Edit by associating it with certain file types.
-The registry file pksedit.reg contains an example on how to register some default types (*.java, *.txt) to be edited by PKS-Edit.

 ## Cross References in source files and PKS Edit